 You are probably also aware that the gospels were not all written at the same times or places and some of the letters to churches were written before the birth, ministry, & adventures of Jesus were even recorded.
 The Scripture Scout's Sleuth for the Truth calendar shows the chronological order as to when the books were written.
 The lesson plans are in chronological order as to when these historical events occurred, even though some have been tweaked by being put together with continuity of theme.
 Both are offered to the teacher, and thus, the students can get a 'big picture look at the book.'
 For example, Paul’s missionary travels seem all over the place in this chart because that's how he travelled!
 Galatians was the FIRST book written, and it was several years after the crucifixion of Christ, so we chose to keep some of the lessons from the epistles ordered by theme.

 How in the world can you make this FUN?

-Each book has a fun icon that relates to The Scripture Scout's Sleuth for the Truth LESSON PLANS.
+Each book has a fun icon related to The Scripture Scout's Sleuth for the Truth LESSON PLANS.
 So when you see the icon at the top of the lesson plan, you can quickly look at the calendar to see when it occurred or in what order it was written.
 When the book is covered, the icon can be placed on a poster timeline.
-You can make this yourself or use The Sleuth for the Truth timeline to be available in February of 2019!
+You can make this yourself or use The Sleuth for the Truth timeline.
 However, the basic timeline and images are offered below. :-)

 That said, you already know that Bible study is not discretionary in the Christian life.
 It is both the responsibility AND the opportunity of all believers.
 Because you and your students are involved in regular Bible study, you will be enjoying one of the fundamental ways God uses to bring us to maturity in Him!